 Happily, Joan had other occasions to prove her talent and Fritz Lang has to be praised for that.
 To his friend, he gives the wonderful chance to prove how a versatile actress she could be.

 Joan embodies a perfectly mean woman in this film.
 She seduces and manipulates for money.
 According to me, this is one of Joan’s best performances.
 She is convincing and was perfectly casted for the role.
-The cruelty of her characters is simply amazing.
-Except Joan’s brilliant acting in this film, we can’t not mention her radiant beauty and the magnificent gowns she wears.
+The cruelty of her character is simply amazing.
+Except for Joan’s brilliant acting in this film, we can’t not mention her radiant beauty and the magnificent gowns she wears.
 Those were designed by Travis Banton who also dressed her for Man Hunt and Secret Beyond the Door.

-This leads us to Joan’s last collaboration with her friend Fritz Lang.
-Released in 1948, Secret Beyond the Door is the most psychologically complex films among the four.
-When we watch it, we can’t help noticing the similarities with Hitchcock’s Rebecca and Bluebeard.
+This leads us to Joan’s last collaboration with friend Fritz Lang.
+Released in 1948, Secret Beyond the Door is the most psychologically complex films of the four.
+When we watch it, we can’t help noticing the similarities with Hitchcock’s Rebecca and with Bluebeard.
 Before I started working on this blogathon, this was the only Bennett-Lang’s films I had seen.
 I re-watched it with my mother and she loved it.

-But, if we forget the disaster caused by this film, I can positively say that, among the four films we’ve discussed today, Secret Beyond the Door is the most stunning visually.
+But, if we forget the disaster caused by this film, I can positively say that, of the four films we’ve discussed today, Secret Beyond the Door is the most stunning visually.
 Here are some images to prove it:

 Fritz Lang and Joan Bennett never worked together again after making Secret Beyond the Door.
-At the end of Fritz’s days, Joan said “Tell Fritz how much I still love him”.
+At the end of Fritz’s days, Joan said : “Tell Fritz how much I still love him”.
 The message was given and Joan was told that he was moved by it.
 Fritz Lang died in 1976 at the age of 85.